koriym/Koriym.EnvJson/README.md

 ## ⚠️ Critical: Environment Variable Type Constraints

-**Environment variables are always treated as strings.** Using non-string types in your JSON schema will cause validation errors.
+Environment variables are always treated as strings.
+Using non-string types in your JSON schema will cause validation errors.

-> **Warning**: If you specify `"type": "boolean"`, `"type": "integer"`, or `"type": "number"` in your schema, EnvJson will throw validation errors because environment variables are always strings, even when they contain numeric or boolean-like values.

 ### ❌ These Will Cause Validation Errors